Moving Failure Upstream for SWIFT Validation at Airwallex

 Average support handling time Baseline 25% reduction Clearer error context reduced diagnosis time

-Beyond efficiency metrics, the business impact was strategic.
-SWIFT coverage expanded to corridors where no local rails existed, which directly unblocked enterprise deals that required global payout guarantees.
+The strategic impact went beyond efficiency.
+SWIFT coverage expanded to corridors where no local rails existed, directly unblocking enterprise deals that required global payout guarantees.
 Enterprise customers could consolidate global payouts on Airwallex rather than maintaining separate banking relationships per region.

-Most importantly, SWIFT shifted from being a source of unpredictable failures to being a controlled fallback rail with known reliability characteristics.
-The operations team could forecast support load by corridor, and the sales team could confidently quote coverage without worrying about downstream failure rates.
+SWIFT shifted from being a source of unpredictable failures to a controlled fallback rail with known reliability characteristics.
+The operations team could forecast support load by corridor.
+The sales team could confidently quote coverage without qualifying it with risk caveats.

 Share: X (Twitter) Facebook LinkedIn